time-link/timelink-kleio/README_KLEIO_NOTATION.md

 Kleio notation uses special characters to anotate the text.

-Kleio notation files are plain text files with extension `.cli` our `.kleio`.
+Kleio notation files are plain text files with extension `.cli` or `.kleio`.

 ## Main concepts